-Today we will discuss about types of hammers.
+Different types of hammers are used for different applications.
 Hammer is widely used in mechanical industries to drive any thin metal part like nails etc. by an impact force.
 It is a tool which is used to create a sudden pointed force, which is further used to drive nails, remove unwanted metal parts form work piece and also in forging to create flat surfaces.
 Hammers are also used in our daily routine to drive nail in a wall or in wooden work piece etc.

 A hammer consist two main parts.
 The first one is handle and the other one is head which is a heavy metal piece mounted at perpendicular to the axis of the handle.
 There are many different types of hammers used in mechanical industries for different uses.
 Now we will discuss about it.